Devolutions/IronRDP/crates/ironrdp-pdu/README.md

 - Be `no-std` and `no-alloc` friendly, which `std::io::Cursor` is not as of today.

-The underlying storage could be abstracted over, but it’s deliberately hardcoded to `&mut [u8]` so traits such as `PduEncode` using `WriteCursor` in their associated methods are object-safe.
+The underlying storage could be abstracted over, but it’s deliberately hardcoded to `&mut [u8]` so traits such as `Encode` using `WriteCursor` in their associated methods are object-safe.

 `WriteBuf` is used in APIs where the required space cannot be known in advance.
 For instance, `ironrdp_connector::Sequence::step` is taking `&mut WriteBuf` instead of `&mut